wilfred-dev/wilfred/docs/images.md

 - `user` - User to run command as, leave empty for default `root`.
 - `stop_command` - Command to send to STDIN in order to stop the container.
 - `default_image` - Indicates to Wilfred that the image is an official image from the Wilfred project.
+- `config` - Configuration files and how Wilfred should parse them, used within the `wilfred config` command (such as `server.properties` for Minecraft or `config.yml` for BungeeCord).
+  - `files` - List of files to parse.
+    - `filename` - The filename to read and write to.
+    - `parser` - What parser Wilfred should use (file-type).
+Currently, only `properties`, `yaml` and `json` are supported parsers.
+    - `environment` - List of environment variables to link to specific config settings.
+      - `config_variable` - The setting (variable name) as it's named within the configuration file (e.g. `server-port` as that's the name of the setting in `server.properties`).
+      - `environment_variable` - A valid environment variable to link with the specified setting.
+Apart from the variables specified in the image config, `SERVER_PORT` and `SERVER_MEMORY` are valid values.
+      - `value_format` - Can be used to append a prefix to the value.
+Specifying `null` just replaces the value of the setting with the value of the environment variable, without prefixes and suffixes.
+Otherwise, use `{}` to indicate where the actual value should be set (e.g. `0.0.0.0:{}` is valid syntax).
+    - `action` - Dictionary, sends a command to the STDIN of the container when the setting updates.
+      - `{SETTING_NAME}` - The value should contain the command that should be sent to the container when the specified setting changes.
+Use `{}` to indicate where the actual value should be set (e.g. `whitelist {}` would send `whitelist on` if the user runs `wilfred config my-server white-list "on"`).
 - `installation`
   - `docker_image` - Docker image to use during installation.
   - `shell` - Shell to use (usually `/bin/ash` for Alpine or `/bin/bash` for Ubuntu/Debian).